 What the Misses Taught Him

 He did not hide his misses.
 A pain program that failed two Phase 3 trials after the preclinical signal looked compelling.
 A gene therapy company that ran out of runway before the technology matured.
-A metabolic platform that never found a clear commercial path despite genuine scientific merit.
-He talked about these investments with the same precision he brought to the successes, because the misses were where the method got refined.
+A metabolic platform that never found a commercial path despite genuine scientific merit.
+He talked about these with the same precision he brought to the successes.

 What He Left Behind